professionalburgerflipper/G10Enthusiasts/README.md

 	~~- Fetch static routes and stops from GTFS (version handling as well)~~
 	- Fetch time delays if actually possible
 - Mobile styling
-	- tom this one's all yours :D   <-- might be an idea to finish computer styling 1st... but imma work on sizing
+	- tom this one's all yours :D   <-- might be an idea to finish computer styling 1st... but imma work on sizing <-- nahhhh

 ## TODO LATER